European Union Customs Union: Northern Ireland

 The UK (including Northern Ireland) is no longer a member of the European Union Customs Union.
 However, there are special arrangements in place for Northern Ireland: its trade with Great Britain and its trade with the European Union are each now regulated by the Brexit withdrawal agreement (specifically the Northern Ireland Protocol and the Windsor Framework), the EU–UK Trade and Cooperation Agreement, the European Union (Future Relationship) Act 2020, the United Kingdom Internal Market Act 2020.
 These include special provisions for trade in goods between Northern Ireland and the EU which for many purposes are similar to those that apply within the Customs Union, although Northern Ireland remains part of United Kingdom Customs territory.

 Gibraltar

 Gibraltar left the EU concurrently with the United Kingdom.
 When part of the EU, it was one of the EU territories with opt-outs and had not been part of the Customs Union.
-An agreement in principle has been reached between the EU, the United Kingdom, and Gibraltar to negotiate a treaty which would include provisions for trade on goods between the EU and Gibraltar.
-These would be "substantially similar" to those within the Customs Union.
-As of April 2024, the agreement has not yet been concluded.
+On 31 December 2020, the EU, Spain, the UK, and Gibraltar agreed negotiate a treaty which would include provisions for trade on goods between the EU and Gibraltar.
+The agreement was signed in Brussels on 14 July 2026, which allowed it to be provisionally applied from 15 July 2026.

+The agreement establishes a bilateral customs union between the EU and Gibraltar allowing free movement of goods produced in the EU or Gibraltar.
+Goods imported to Gibraltar from third countries or exported from Gibraltar to third countries will cleared by Spanish customs authorities at customs offices in Algeciras, La Línea de la Concepción or Sagunto, or at a designated customs office in Portugal.